 - All spreadsheets and access databases that are deemed to present the highest possible risk to the organization can be subject to the rigor of ‘constant compliance’, with real-time tracking, version and change management controls.

-- For some types of EUCAs like spreadsheets, the Apparity ‘fingerprinting’ technology ensures that regardless of where a user saves, moves, names or renames the EUCAs they are working with, Apparity will track all copies and the sensitive content contained within those spreadsheets.
+- For some types of EUCs like spreadsheets, the Apparity ‘fingerprinting’ technology ensures that regardless of where a user saves, moves, names or renames the EUCs they are working with, Apparity will track all copies and the sensitive content contained within those spreadsheets.